Is It Normal for Dogs to Chew Nails Off? Understanding the Behavior

 Boredom or Habitual Behavior

 Some dogs chew their nails simply out of boredom or as a repetitive habit.
 If a dog doesn’t get enough mental and physical stimulation, they may develop self-soothing behaviors, such as chewing nails, licking paws, or tail chasing.
 Providing engaging activities, such as puzzle toys, training sessions, and daily exercise, can help reduce boredom-related behaviors.
+Regular exercise not only helps in managing your dog’s mental health by alleviating boredom and anxiety-like symptoms but also plays a crucial role in maintaining their physical health.

 Pain or Arthritis